cirrusUK/imgurbash2/README.md

 # upimgur
-imgurbash2 is a simple bash script that allows you to upload images to [imgur](https://imgur.com/).
+upimgur is a simple bash script based on imgurbash2 that allows you to upload images to [imgur](https://imgur.com/).
 Once an image is uploaded, the link is displayed on the terminal and copied to your clipboard (see below).

 This script can delete previously uploaded images.